GaloisInc/BESSPIN-Lando/source/lando/README.md

 need an installation of the Java SDK, Version 11 or higher and the Kotlin compiler.

-Run `./lando.sh -r` from the top level to build the package.
+Run the script `lando.sh` located on the top level with argument `-r` to build/rebuild the package.
 This can also be done directly by running `mvn package`.
 Both produce packaged jar files in the `target` directory.
 The jar file named `lando-1.0-SNAPSHOT-jar-with-dependencies.jar` includes all the dependencies including the Kotlin runtime and can be run on a JVM without the need for a local installation of Kotlin.

 ## Usage

-The easiest way to run the SSL parser is to use the script `lando.sh` on the top level - try running `./lando.sh -h`.
+The easiest way to run the SSL parser is to use the script `lando.sh` located on the top level with argument `-f FILE`, where `FILE` a path to a lando file.
+This parses the given file and converts it to JSON.
+Use the argument `-h` to view the available options.

 You can also run the CLI directly using something like `java -jar ./target/lando-1.0-SNAPSHOT-jar-with-dependencies.jar`.
 It should